Arie2021jw/SQL_Finding-Duplicates/README.md

-This repository contains multiple examples on how SQL Server can be used to manipulate duplicate records.
+This repository contains multiple examples on how SQL Server can be used to manipulate duplicated records.

 List of examples:
 1) Find multiple in multiple tables